rakiws/Evaluation-of-supervised-machine-learning-algorithms-to-predict-crime-using-open-source-data/README.md

 # Evaluation-of-supervised-machine-learning-algorithms-to-predict-crime-using-open-source-data.
- This project evaluated the accuracy of supervised regression algorithms to predict anti-social behaviour and bicycle theft frequencies per month based on LSOA (Lower Super Output Areas) codes in Middlesbrough, UK using Python’s data analysis and machine learning libraries.
+ This project evaluated the accuracy of supervised machine learning algorithms to predict anti-social behaviour and bicycle theft frequencies per month based on LSOA (Lower Super Output Areas) codes in Middlesbrough, UK using Python’s data analysis and machine learning libraries.

+Data: The datasets are collected from UK police website (Data.Police.UK) which contains open data about crime and policing in England, Wales, and Northern Ireland.
+Among the data provided by 45 police forces, the crime data recorded by Cleveland Police Force is used in this project.
+A total of 4 years of data recorded on a monthly basis from January 2016 to December 2019.
+The monthly files are first concatenated (not shown in the code) to form a yearly collection of data.